 Fun facts about graduation at UVA can be found here.

-The Department of Chemistry’s Graduation Ceremony will take place in the Old Cabell Hall Auditorium (at time TBD).
-Due to time constraints, we must start on time and end by (to be determined) pm (though I expect the ceremony to be over in about 90 minutes).
-Doors to the Auditorium will open at (TBD).
-They will close at (TBD) so please be on time and make sure guests have their tickets.
+The Department of Chemistry’s Graduation Ceremony will take place in the Old Cabell Hall Auditorium at TBA pm.
+Due to time constraints, we must start on time and end by TBA pm (though I expect the ceremony to be over in about 70 minutes).
+Doors to the Auditorium will open no later than TBA pm.
+They will close at TBA pm so please be on time and make sure guests have their tickets.
 Graduates will be arranged into alphabetical lines (B.A. first, then all B.Sc., followed by all graduate students).
-Tickets are required for the Department of Chemistry’s Graduation Ceremony, as the auditorium holds 846 people (approximately 120 of which will be reserved for students).
+Tickets are required for the Department of Chemistry’s Graduation Ceremony, as the auditorium holds 846 people (approximately 120 of which will be reserved for students, faculty, and special guests).
 All students attending will receive 6 tickets.
-Tickets must be picked up by 8pm, Friday, May 15th.
+Tickets must be picked up by 8pm, Friday, May 19th.
 Graduates are asked to notify Cindy Knight of any special seating (e.g. handicapped) or services (e.g. sign language interpreter) needed for their guests.
 Because every seat is accounted for, please sit as close together as possible.
 Please do not leave empty seats between you and the people next to you (You will be asked to move over.).
 Please note that food and/or drink are NOT permitted in the Old Cabell Hall Auditorium.
 We also ask that you take all of your belongings (including programs) with you at the conclusion of our event since another ceremony immediately follows ours.

 We have contracted with Grad Images to have photographers at our ceremony.
 Each graduate will be photographed as they receive their diploma and again in front of a backdrop.
 There is no charge for the picture being taken; there are only charges should you order any of the pictures.
 Graduates will receive more information about this in April.

-All students will receive a blank diploma at the graduation ceremony; your actual diploma will be mailed to you (or already has been if you graduated in August or December).
+All students will receive a scroll with a picture of the Rotunda at the graduation ceremony; your actual diploma will be mailed to you (or already has been if you graduated in August or December).

 There is no minimum grade required to graduate.
 However, you have to have 120 credits and a minimum CUMULATIVE GPA of 2.0.